harrisjose/ember-waypoint/README.md

 {{/way-point}}
 ```

-Ember Waypoint supports the following actions and props,

-### Actions
+### Callbacks

+Ember-Waypoint accepts closure actions for it's callbacks.

 * onEnter - Called when any part of the child is visible in the viewport
 * onLeave - Called when all of the child has exited the viewport.

-> Keep in mind that an element outside the viewport can be on either side of it (top or bottom), so there are always two positions when the onLeave and onEnter callbacks will be called.
+An element outside the viewport can be on either at the top or at the bottom, so there are always two positions when the onLeave and onEnter callbacks will be called.

+All callbacks receive an array of [intersection observer entries](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) as it's final argument.

 ### Props